akash13s/replicated-concurrent-db/README.md

     def write(self, t_id: int, data_id: int, value: int):
         """
         Writes a new value to a specified data item for a transaction.
+        The write does not modify the site data directly.
+Instead, it adds the write information to the dataLog for that particular data item.

         Args:
             t_id (int): The transaction ID.